Ushijima Shrine in Tokyo

 History

-Ushijima Shrine was built in 860.
-The building and torii survived the Great Kanto Earthquake and the bombings of World War 2.
+Ushijima Shrine was built in 860 and its founding father was Buddhist Ennin also known as Jikaku Daishi (794 – 864).
+It is the head shrine of the Honjo neighborhood.
+The buildings and torii survived the Great Kanto Earthquake in 1923 and the bombings of World War 2.

-The Ushijima Shrine is located within the Sumida Park, Sumida-ku (ward) in Tokyo.
+The Ushijima Shrine (Ushijima-jinja) is located within the Sumida Park near the Kototoi Bridge on the east bank of Sumida River in Tokyo.

 How to get to Ushijima Shrine?